65536william/docspring-documentation/docs/api/create-data-request/create.md

 # Create Data Request

 Create a new PDF job submission with pending data requests.
 This feature allows you to request information or signatures from one or more people.
-When you have a pending data request, you can then redirect your user to a form hosted on docspring.com, embed this form on your website, or send them a link via email.
+When there is a pending data request, you can redirect your user to a form hosted on docspring.com, embed the form on your website, or send them a link via email.

-Once all of the data requests have been completed, we will generate the final PDF, and DocSpring can send a webhook notification to your server.
+Once all of the data requests have been completed, the final PDF will be generated, and DocSpring can send a webhook notification to your server.

 > See the [Data Requests](./index) documentation for more information.